starius/ScPrime/cmd/spc/README.md

   will still be available on pubaccess as long as you continue maintaining the file in your renter.

-* `spc pubaccess unpin [siapath]` unpins a skyfile, deleting it from your list of stored files.
+* `spc pubaccess unpin [siapath]` unpins a pubfile, deleting it from your list of stored files.

-* `spc pubaccess convert [source siaPath] [destination siaPath]` converts a siafile to a skyfile and then generates its skylink.
-A new skylink will be created in the user's skyfile directory.
-The skyfile and the original siafile are both necessary to pin the file and keep the skylink active.
-The skyfile will consume an additional 40 MiB of storage.
+* `spc pubaccess convert [source siaPath] [destination siaPath]` converts a siafile to a pubfile and then generates its skylink.
+A new skylink will be created in the user's pubfile directory.
+The pubfile and the original siafile are both necessary to pin the file and keep the skylink active.
+The pubfile will consume an additional 40 MiB of storage.

 * `spc pubaccess blacklist [skylink]` will add or remove a skylink from the